MarcL/marclittlemore.com/pages/about.md

 ---
 layout: page
-title: About
+title: About Me
-subtitle: Things and stuff about me
+subtitle: Learn a little more about Marc Littlemore
-description: Things and stuff about me
+description: Learn a little more about Marc Littlemore
 permalink: /about/
 header-img: images/banners/about-bg.jpg
 ---